blake-wilson/lc3-cl/README.md

 This is a VM based on [Justin Meiner's great tutorial](https://www.jmeiners.com/lc3-vm/).
 It's written in Common Lisp (tested only with SBCL).

+### Requirements

+This project requires [Quicklisp](https://www.quicklisp.org/beta/) to download package dependencies.
+The GCC compiler is used for compiling the included C code.

+### Building

-Because common-lisp doesn't provide any libraries to interface with the terminal directly, I've bundled the C file `keyboard.c` to do the terminal IO.
+Because common-lisp doesn't provide any libraries to interface with the terminal directly, I've bundled the C file `keyboard.c` to do terminal IO.

 To compile this C file, which is a dependency to run the VM, run `make` (Mac or Linux only supported).